Cartan Actions of Higher Rank Abelian Groups and their Classification: Summary and structure of the paper

 We first introduce a cyclic ordering of the Lyapunov hyperplanes (kernels of weights) to handle stable cycles (see Definition \ref{def:circular-ordering}).
 Then we simplify products $\eta ^{\lambda _{i_1} } _{t_{i_1}} * \ldots * \eta ^{\lambda _{i_l}}_{t_{i_l}} $ with all $\lambda_{i_j}$ in a stable subset $E$ by putting the $\lambda_{i_j}$ into cyclic order by commuting them with other $\lambda_{i_k}$.
 Assuming commutator cycles are constant we can then easily show that stable cycles are constant using the dynamics of the action, cf. Section \ref{subsec:sun-presentations}.
 Combining this with the uniqueness of presentation of elements of the stable set in the order determined by a circular ordering, we get an injective continuous map from $\mc P / \mc C$.
 We can then apply another Lie criterion developed by Gleason and Palais (Theorem \ref{lem:gleason-palais}) to get a group structure on stable manifolds.

 To prove constancy of pairwise cycle structures coming from negatively proportional weights $\alpha, - c \,\alpha$ for $c>0$, we imitate the procedure in \cite{GS1,KaSp04}, replacing their use of isometric returns with the tools of path and cycle groups.
 Using a point $x_0$ with a dense $\ker \alpha$-orbit, we are able to take any cycle with legs in $\alpha$ and $- c \, \alpha$, and obtain it as a cycle at every point in $M$.
 We can then apply the Gleason-Palais Lie criterion theorem (again) to get a Lie group structure.
 We use this homogeneous structure, to understand the cycles coming from $\alpha, - c \alpha$ (see Lemma \ref{lem:symplectic}).
-The simplest case is when for all weights $\lambda$, the coarse Lyapunov foliation $\mc{W} ^{\lambda}$ has a dense leaf in $M$.
-For simplicity suppose that for some $\alpha$ and $\beta$, we can find a $\lambda$ which commutes with $\alpha$, $\beta$ and anything appearing in its geometric commutator.
-Then the commutator relation of $\alpha$ and $\beta$ is constant along $\mc{W} ^{\lambda}$, and hence constant.
-A more complicated argument always works by induction, see Lemma \ref{lem:pairwise-in-maximal}.
+The other important relation to establish is that the geometric commutators are independent of $x$.
+For simplicity suppose that for some $\alpha$ and $\beta$, there exists a unique weight $\gamma$ which is a positive linear combination of $\alpha$ and $\beta$.
+Then the geometric commutators between $\alpha$ and $\beta$ satisfy an intertwining property (see \eqref{eq:rho-equivariance}), as well as a cocycle relation.
+By using these, we are able to establish regularity properties of the geometric commutator.
+In fact, we deduce that they are always polynomials in the lengths of the legs and independent of the basepoint.
+A more complicated argument always works by induction, replacing the cocycle property by a cocycle ``up to polynomial'' property (c.f.
+Lemma \ref{eq:cocycle-like-bb}).

-As simple algebraic examples show, it is not always true that actions split as a direct product of actions such that each coarse Lyapunov foliation $\mc{W} ^{\lambda}$ is dense in its corresponding factor, see Section \ref{subsec:examples}.
-In such homogeneous examples, $M$ is the total space of a smooth fiber bundle, with the corresponding tangent bundle splitting subordinate to the coarse Lypuanov splitting.
-We produce a topological version of this phenomenon by realizing $M$ as a bundle over a base space $B$ where the latter has this transitivity property for all of its coarse Lyapunov foliations.
-This base space is constructed by factoring out the coarse Lyapunov spaces for some suitable set of weights $E^{\max}$.

-Crucial for constructing the base $B$ is the following insight from Lemma \ref{lem:ideal}: Consider a continuous function $f: M \to \R$ invariant along the coarse Lyapunov foliation $\mc{W} ^{\alpha}$ for a weight $\alpha$.
-Then for $\beta$ not proportional to $\alpha$, we show that $f$ is also invariant under $\mc{W} ^{\lambda}$ for any leg $\lambda$ in the commutator of $\alpha$ and $\beta$.
-This is proved entirely using higher rank dynamics.